Frequently Asked Questions (FAQ) about Fingerprint Processing

 General FAQs Applicable to All Firms

-- Q1: Where does my firm get fingerprint cards?
+- Q1: Where does my firm get fingerprint cards and/or barcodes?

-- Q2: How do I complete a fingerprint card?
+- Q3: How do I complete a fingerprint card?

-- All fingerprints should be taken in black ink.
+- All fingerprints must be taken in black ink.

 - Always complete the employer's name, address, and Org ID number on every fingerprint card submitted.
 This is especially important when submitting large batches of fingerprint cards as the cards could get separated during processing.